|“It’s a shipping magazine. We should |

-For a subscription publication, the cover has one purpose: to persuade someone to tear off the plastic sleeve and open the magazine.
-There’s nothing like a pile of magazines still in their wrappers to persuade someone to cancel their subscription Finding the right image 51 times a year was always a challenge.
+For any magazine, the cover has one purpose, which is the same purpose as the wrapper on a chocolate bar: to persuade someone to pluck it from the shelves, tear off the plastic sleeve and open the magazine.
+There’s nothing like a pile of magazines still in their wrappers to make someone cancel their subscription.
+Finding the right image 51 times a year was always a challenge.

 In the same way, a headline exists to persuade someone to read the story and so justify the subscription.
 The content has to offer value to an executive, but executives are people first, and so have to be engaged on a human level.

-So, when we did a cover story examining whether the International Group of P&I Clubs really was a closed club, I went to a nightclub and photographed the doorman in the classic ‘you can’t come in’ pose.
+So, when we did a cover story examining whether the International Group of P&I Clubs (or was it IACS?) really was a closed shop, I went to a nightclub and photographed the doorman in the classic ‘you can’t come in’ pose.
 He asked for two copies of the magazine: one for himself and one for his mother.

 For a story critical of safety procedures, we paid more than we normally would for an MC Escher drawing of a perpetual, impossible water system (‘The ISM Code: it works on paper’).
 And then there was Michael Caine carrying a shotgun in a still from the film Get Carter, as the EU moved to ban liner conferences (cover line: ‘Get cartels’).
 Again, a reader who didn’t get the reference would still have understood that powerful forces were lining up against conferences.